gromacs/gromacs/docs/dev-manual/build-system.rst

    :cmake:`GMX_BUILD_HELP` is not ``OFF``, and it is run automatically as part of the default ``all`` target.
 See :cmake:`GMX_BUILD_HELP`.
-   All CMake code is in :file:`src/programs/`. cppcheck
-   Runs :command:`cppcheck` with the flags used in Jenkins for all the source files.
-This target is directly used by the Jenkins cppcheck job.
-   All CMake code is in :file:`tests/CppCheck.cmake`. dep-graphs*
+   All CMake code is in :file:`src/programs/`. dep-graphs*
    Builds include dependency graphs for the source files using :command:`dot` from graphviz.